+What’s underneath Ireland’s sea bed?
+How do I know if I’ve struck gold?
 What makes the ground shake during an earthquake?
 Where is the oil and gas offshore Ireland?

-Underground Wonder is brought to you by the Geological Survey Ireland and the Petroleum Affairs Division, both divisions of the Department of Communications, Climate Action and Environment.
+The Geological Survey Ireland stand is here to help you discover the world beneath our feet.
+Let us show you the tools and techniques that Ireland’s geoscientists use to investigate the secrets that lie under the earth’s surface and how they affect our daily lives!
+Our stand is brought to you by the Geological Survey Ireland and the Petroleum Affairs Division, both divisions of the Department of Communications, Climate Action and Environment.
 We are proudly joined by our partners from the Dublin Institute for Advanced Studies and the National Museum of Ireland.

-Stand E3: An Garda Siochana
+Stand E2: An Garda Síochanna

 The Garda Road Safety Unit